 Identifying the optimum dose of magnetic particles: an economic approach

-From a practical point of view, it is essential to identify the optimum dose of MPs to be added to treated wastewaters which will lastly depend on the initial DIP concentration (g MPs mg-1 P).
-To identify it, both advantages (P removal efficiency, %) and disadvantages (economic price, € L-1) of using MPs have been considered as a function of MPs dose (Figure 5).
-For both stations, in the left figures, the initial cost has been estimated considering just the real price of MPs.
-On the other hand, the final cost has been estimated by dividing the initial cost by the number of adsorption cycles that can be done with a P removal efficiency higher than 50%.
+From a practical point of view, it is essential to identify the optimum dose of MPs to be added to treated wastewaters, which will eventually depend on the initial DIP concentration (g MPs mg-1 P).
+To identify this, both advantages (P removal efficiency, %) and disadvantages (economic price, € L-1) of using MPs have been considered as a function of MP dose (Figure 5).
+For both stations, in figure 5 (a and c), the initial cost was estimated considering only the real price of MPs.
+On the other hand, the final cost was estimated by dividing the initial cost by the number of adsorption cycles that can be conducted with a P removal efficiency higher than 50%.